iBio Inc. (IBIO) will benefit from these strategies

-As of Monday, iBio Inc.’s (AMEX:IBIO) stock closed at $0.57, down from $0.62 the previous day.
-While iBio Inc. has underperformed by -7.16%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, IBIO fell by -96.64%, with highs and lows ranging from $17.50 to $0.58, whereas the simple moving average fell by -90.81% in the last 200 days.
+A share of iBio Inc. (AMEX:IBIO) closed at $0.39 per share on Friday, down from $0.45 day before.
+While iBio Inc. has underperformed by -14.11%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, IBIO fell by -97.49%, with highs and lows ranging from $17.47 to $0.36, whereas the simple moving average fell by -93.60% in the last 200 days.

 Sponsored